Caring for Teak

 Our Teak Cleaner will help to remove dirt and mildew from weathered teak that’s been neglected and restore it to its natural beauty.

-Use our Teak Sealer Shield to help protect your teak furniture from dirt, food and wine stains.
+Use our dual purpose Teak Shield, a layer will help protect your teak furniture from dirt, food and wine stains or it can be used to maintain the silvery-grey patina of beautifully weathered furniture.

 View our range of Teak Care products